Computer & Information Sciences

 Skills for Computer & Information Sciences Majors

-A major in computer and information sciences prepares you for careers in which the following skill-sets are crucial:
+computer and information sciences majors are found most commonly in careers in which the following skills are important:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.